MattSanders212/ai-case-study/README.md

 AI/Gaming

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 Over the past decade gaming and Npcs have been a very mixed bag.
 In an anecdotal Perspective there seems to be less overall enthusiasm over tech leaps in new games over the past decade especially when it comes to big triple A projects.
 Games like Skyrim and GTA 5 were games that left a solid mark on the industry which still have dedicated players to this day.
 Games today seem to be struggling to get over the hump when it comes to taking that next big step.

 > Ai has long been an intergral part of game development, with  applications ranging from enemy AI to procedural generation...
-The emergence of large language modelsand generative AI has unlocked new opportunities for storytelling and character engadgment within games. says Ilya Gelfenbeyn, CEO of Inworld AI
+The emergence of large language modelsand generative AI has unlocked new opportunities for storytelling and character engadgment within games.

+says Ilya Gelfenbeyn, CEO of Inworld AI

 **Inworlds Current Competitors**